zebangeth/DirPrint/README.md

 - `--export`, `-E` : Save output to a specified file.
 - `--ignore`, `-I` : Patterns to completely hide (e.g., `__pycache__`, `.git`, `node_modules`).
 - `--omit`, `-O` : Patterns to show in the structure but hide their contents.
+- `--no-gitignore` : Do not automatically load patterns from `.gitignore`.
 - `--show-omitted-structure`, `--sos` : Show structure of omitted directories.
 - `--line-count`, `-lc` : Enable display of line counts and percentages for files/directories.